 To further prove the point, here’s a quote from Idris Walters who attended Rory’s gig at the Newcastle City Hall:

 Electric again, Gallagher switches to a black Esquire with an extra pickup – an EsquireCaster?
 Once, he had it cleaned and it came back lime green.
 Now it’s black, looking younger than it really is.Street Life, January 1976

-Moving on the fourth mod – due to Rory’s strong dislike of how the guitar ended up looking after Chris put it together and refinished it with clear polyurethane in March 1972, when he returned from the US tour the guitar went back to Chris for a complete do-over.
-The work was most likely finished by the time Rory set sail to Germany for a short tour that started on January 12th, 1973 [RoryOn – Timeline].
+Moving on to the fourth mod – due to Rory’s strong dislike of how the guitar ended up looking after Chris put it together and refinished it with clear polyurethane in March 1972, when he returned from the US tour the finish went through a do-over.
+The painting was done by Rory himself and was most likely finished by the time Rory set sail to Germany for a short tour that started on January 12th, 1973 [RoryOn – Timeline].
 From that point on, Rory’s Esquire styled black finish.

 As to why Rory decided to do this, he did say in several interviews that he liked the sound of the Telecaster neck pickup but thought it was not strong enough and he did not like the sound of the bridge and neck pickups used together.
 Instead of replacing the neck pickup he first tried the removal of the metal cover to find out whether the sound was somewhat stronger.
 As that didn’t do the job, the decision was made to have the Tele neck pickup replaced with a Stratocaster pickup in the neck position.